rpecuch/team-profile-generator/README.md

   Then, run the following command in the command line to install the required jest package:

   ~~~
-  npm i jest@29.0.3
+  npm install --save-dev jest
   ~~~

-  Before running tests, open your package.json file to ensure that under "scripts" you have {"test": "jest"} listed.
   Run the following command in the command line to run tests:

   ~~~
   npm run test